benmvp/react-workshop/README.md

 ## Exercises

-All of the exercises make use of [ES6](http://www.benmvp.com/learning-es6-series/) so you may need to brush up on the new JavaScript features if they are not familiar.
+All of the exercises make use of [ES6](http://www.benmvp.com/learning-es6-series/), so you may need to brush up on the new JavaScript features if they are unfamiliar.
 Each step in the workshop builds on top of the previous one.
-If at any point you get stuck, you can find the answers in the source code of the given step.
-Any given step can be used as a starting point to continue on to the remaining steps.
+If at any point you get stuck, you can find the answers in the source code of the current step.
+Any  step can be used as a starting point to continue on to the remaining steps.

-You can start at the [beginning](00-begin/).
+You can start at the [beginning](00-begin/) to get setup.
 Afterwards follow these steps:

 1. [JSX](01-jsx/)
 1. [Environment setup](02-components/)